Home Care for the Elderly

 Although home care can seem expensive, costs for senior living communities is also high.
 It is typically more affordable to pay for home care services than move.
 It is best to compare options before deciding.

 The added benefit is the senior's health is being monitored on a fairly regular basis.
-Medication is managed and risks are reduced (falling in shower, etc.)
+Medication can be managed and risks are reduced (falling in shower, etc.).

-Seniors (and their family members) need to review references and make sure the home care service provider has a good reputation.
+Seniors (and their family members) need to review references and make sure the home care service for the elderly provider has a good reputation.
 Ask friends and family for recommendations.
 Ask the business for references.

 Prices may differ but quality is important.
 A good home care company will likely cost more but their employees and service will be better.
 You want caring, professional care aides and nurses working with your aging parents.